ddehanne/systematic-research-overview/README.md

 ## Current Status

-- Hardened paper deployment (IBKR) under a **10-market-day hands-off validation gate**; live micro-capital deployment follows gate completion.
+* Real-capital operation began through IBKR on August 11, 2026, following completion of the paper-environment qualification phase.
+* The first real order completed the live execution path through broker fill, append-only ledger recording, and broker-state reconciliation.
+* Current validation focuses on realized execution costs, reconciliation, operational stability, failure handling, and recovery under real broker conditions.
+* Not all operational paths have yet been exercised with real capital; exit and stop-loss paths remain subject to live validation.
-- Operational metrics will be reported with denominators:
-  *N sessions, X reconciliation cycles, Y controlled restarts, unresolved divergences* — never headline claims without them.
+* Operational metrics will continue to be reported with denominators: N sessions, X reconciliation cycles, Y controlled restarts, unresolved divergences — never headline claims without them.
+* No live-performance or persistent-alpha claim is made from the current operating history.

 ---

 ## Public Verification Companions

-Two public projects carry the same correctness contract into independently verifiable artifacts (shared invariants — **no code integration** with this pipeline):
+Two public projects reflect the same correctness principles into independently verifiable artifacts (shared invariants — **no code integration** with this pipeline):